 - Cancel cancellation insurance and travel insurance & other subscriptions (sports, magazines, etc).

 - “Going out at home.”
 For example, I didn’t go out, remember?
 We went shopping for less money, and I didn’t buy any clothes for a year… and you know, I didn’t need it all.
 When I was with friends at home in the evenings, I could immediately look into their wardrobe and see what I could borrow.
 A super handy and fun evening!

 - Shorter showers, candles and fewer lights on, purchase LED lights etc.

 - Comparing the energy suppliers and health costs every year.
 It is offered enormously and is certainly worthwhile and saved!

 Everyone wants to earn something extra.

 - See where your talents lie and respond to them!
-Can you play the guitar well? go teach!
+Can you play the guitar well?
+Go teach!
 Are you handy?
-Sign up as a handyman/man.
+Sign up as a handyman/woman.
 Just do it and make extra money!
 I did that by giving Zumba lessons and giving extra attention.
 Easy earnings!

 - Set yourself a viable goal with a reasonable timeline.
 Go for it and work on your dreams, go on that dream trip or buy that piece of art or just keep on saving and ensure a mortgage-free existence!
 Whatever, what you find important.
 You don’t have to be afraid of failing, but you have to be in exactly the same place next year as today.